Stephanie Beatriz, actress and mentor of a new generation of film directors

 McDonald’s consumers will vote for the favorite in November, and the winner will be announced in December.

-“We are going to be mentors in the process of creating several films in the coming months,” said the actress, who is accompanied by other influential young Latin voices in cinema, such as Mexican filmmaker, theater director and actor Carlos López Estrada, screenwriters Ilana Peña and Nancy C. Mejía, and the actress and model of Cuban origin Danay García.
+“We are going to be mentors in the process of creating several films in the coming months,” said the actress, who is accompanied by other influential young Latin voices in cinema, such as the Mexican filmmaker, theater director and actor Carlos Lopez Estradathe scriptwriters Ilana Pena Y Nancy C. Mejiaand the actress and model of Cuban origin danay garcia.

-At 20 percent of the total US population, Latino representation in the film industry has advanced, but the process is slow and “there is still a lot to do,” Stephanie said.

 In his opinion, “we can focus on what is missing, but we can also celebrate how far we have come.”

 The actress considers that she has been very lucky in her career due to the combination of roles that she has had to represent.
-“A person like me would not have had a career like this twenty years ago, things were different,” she noted.
+“A person like me wouldn’t have had a career like this twenty years ago, things were different,” she noted.